 ABB's score of 51 is higher than 71% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, ABB reported total carbon emissions of approximately 395,090,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 67,000,000 kg CO2e, Scope 2 emissions of approximately 8,000,000 kg CO2e (market-based), and a significant Scope 3 contribution of around 394,952,000,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 447,577,000,000 kg CO2e, with Scope 1 emissions at approximately 70,000,000 kg CO2e, Scope 2 emissions of about 10,000,000 kg CO2e (market-based), and Scope 3 emissions reaching around 447,426,000,000 kg CO2e.
-ABB has not disclosed specific reduction targets or initiatives as part of its climate commitments.
-The company does not appear to inherit emissions data from any parent or related organizations, indicating that all reported figures are derived directly from ABB's operations.
-The absence of formal reduction targets suggests a need for further commitment to climate action within the industry context.
+This figure includes 67,000,000 kg CO2e from Scope 1 emissions, 8,000,000 kg CO2e from market-based Scope 2 emissions, and a significant 394,952,000,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions encompass various categories, with the use of sold products contributing about 381,372,000,000 kg CO2e.
+In 2023, ABB's total emissions were approximately 447,577,000,000 kg CO2e, with Scope 1 emissions at 70,000,000 kg CO2e and market-based Scope 2 emissions at 10,000,000 kg CO2e.
+The Scope 3 emissions for that year were around 447,426,000,000 kg CO2e, again highlighting the substantial impact of the use of sold products, which accounted for about 433,347,000,000 kg CO2e.
+Despite these high emissions figures, ABB has not publicly disclosed specific reduction targets or initiatives as part of their climate commitments.
+The company does not appear to have cascaded any emissions data from a parent or related organization, indicating that the reported figures are solely from ABB itself.
+ABB's emissions data reflects the company's significant carbon footprint, particularly in Scope 3 emissions, which are critical for understanding the full impact of their operations and products on climate change.

 Access structured emissions data, company-specific emission factors, and source documents